 You will enjoy an unmatched and mesmerizing panoramic train journey, as you pass through the ancient towns of the Incas!
-Your 3.5-hour journey takes you from Cusco (Poroy Train Station) to Aguas Calientes in the luxurious Vistadome train.
+Sit back and enjoy your 3.5-hour journey from Cusco (Poroy Train Station) to Aguas Calientes in the luxurious Vistadome train.
 Travel in style and enjoy a beverage or snack as you take in the mesmerizing scenery through the train’s surrounding windows.
 Leaving the wide valleys, you enter a narrow canyon and sub-tropical jungle near the Amazon as you approach quaint Aguas Calientes.
-From here, you take the shuttle up to one of the 7 Wonders of the World: Machu Picchu!
+From here, you take a final shuttle up to famous: Machu Picchu!
 Marvel at your surroundings as you travel back in time to this magical place and UNESCO World Heritage Site!
 Our knowledgeable guides will walk you through the history of the Inca civilizations and provide you with rich history about the archeological wonders and the thriving culture of the people who once resided there.
 Book your one-day trip now and make unforgettable memories!